 Cutaneous disease manifests as cellulitis, which progresses to dermal necrosis and black eschar formation.
 The progressive black necrotic lesion of cutaneous mucormycosis reflects the vascular invasion characteristic of all forms of the disease.

-Patients with skin disease may have had previous trauma or have been exposed to contaminated medical equipment, such as bandages.[5, 6] Rare cases have occurred at catheter sites or insulin or illicit drug injection sites.
+Patients with skin disease may have had previous trauma or been exposed to contaminated medical equipment, such as bandages.[4, 5] Rare cases have occurred at catheter sites or insulin or illicit drug injection sites.

 Gastrointestinal (GI) mucormycosis usually affects severely malnourished individuals.
-Some case reports have described GI mucormycosis in transplant patients (eg, renal transplant).
+Some case reports have described GI mucormycosis in patients who have undergone organ transplant (eg, renal transplant).
 This infection may occur throughout the GI tract but most commonly affects the stomach, ileum, and colon.
 Again, the presentation is nonspecific, with abdominal pain, distention, nausea, and vomiting.
-Hematochezia[24] or obstruction[25] may occur.
+Hematochezia[60] or obstruction[61] may occur.
 Some patients have tenderness to palpation or a mass.
 Rupture may lead to signs of peritonitis.

 Central nervous system (CNS) disease manifests as headache, decreasing level of consciousness, and focal neurologic symptoms/signs including cranial nerve deficits.
 Patients with CNS involvement may have a history of open head trauma, intravenous drug use, or malignancy.

-Blood cultures can be obtained; however, they are usually negative despite the angioinvasive nature of the organism.
+Blood cultures can be obtained; however, they usually are negative despite the angioinvasive nature of the organism.
 Blood cultures may be useful to detect bacteremia in addition to Mucorales infection.
-One study of pulmonary mucormycosis identified concurrent bacteremia as an independent predictor of 28-day mortality.[23]
+One study of pulmonary mucormycosis identified concurrent bacteremia as an independent predictor of 28-day mortality.[59]
 There are no specific biomarkers to identify mucormycosis.
-Bronchoalveolar lavage (BAL) of fluid culture has a low yield, with a sensitivity of 20%-50%.
-Antigen tests (beta-D-glucan or galactomannan) are not useful for detecting this infection.[14]
+Bronchoalveolar lavage (BAL) of fluid culture has a low yield, with a sensitivity of 20-50%.
+Antigen tests (beta-D-glucan or galactomannan) are not useful for detecting this infection.[28]
+Guidelines from the European Confederation of Medical Mycology (ECMM) strongly suggest obtaining a culture of the specimen to identify the organism.[39]
+Cultures should be incubated at 30°C and 37°C; direct microscopy should be done mainly to identify septation, branching angle, and hyphal width.[39]
+The ECMM guidelines strongly recommend susceptibility testing to expand epidemiological knowledge, although general use of standard methods for susceptibility testing for Mucorales are marginally reinforced as there are no cut-off values established by the European Committee on Antimicrobial Susceptibility testing (EUCAST) or Clinical and Laboratory Standards Institute (CLSI).[39]

-The use of quantitative polymerase chain reaction (qPCR) for detection of circulating DNA from common Mucorales species (Lichtheimia species, Rhizomucor species, and Mucor/Rhizopus species), while not yet commercially available, has been described and appears promising for the early diagnosis of mucormycosis in high-risk patients.[28, 29] In a retrospective analysis of 44 cases, qPCR identification was fully concordant with that of culture.
-Assay positivity was observed at an average of 9 days, at least 2 days prior to positive imaging findings.
-Development of PCR negativity after treatment was associated with higher survival rates (48% vs 4%), suggesting that this modality could eventually be used for treatment monitoring.[30]
+Molecular-based testing is moderately supported; fresh tissue is preferred over paraffin tissue, as formalin damages DNA.[39]
+The use of molecular-based testing has moderate support only, due to lack of standardization.
+The use of quantitative polymerase chain reaction (qPCR) for detection of circulating DNA from common Mucorales species (Lichtheimia species, Rhizomucor species, and Mucor/Rhizopus species), although not yet commercially available, has been described and appears promising for the early diagnosis of mucormycosis in high-risk patients.[65, 66] In a retrospective analysis of 44 cases, qPCR identification was fully concordant with that of culture.
+Assay positivity was observed at an average of 9 days, at least 2 days before positive imaging findings.
+Development of PCR negativity after treatment was associated with higher survival rates (48% vs 4%), suggesting that this modality eventually could be used for treatment monitoring.[67]
+DNA detection can be looked for in CSF or BAL clinical samples.[68, 69, 70, 71]

 Imaging should be used to investigate areas of suspected mucormycosis.
 Because subclinical disease may be present, a thorough history and physical examination are recommended in addition to imaging (CT) of the brain, sinuses, chest, and abdomen.[72]